-Putin critic Denis Voronenkov shot dead in Ukraine
+Ukraine's leader calls killing of Putin critic a Russian terror act

 Voronenkov and his wife, former Russian lawmaker Maria Maksakova, sharply criticized Putin after they left Russia for Ukraine in October.

-In a February interview with Radio Free Europe, Voronenkov called Russia's seizure of Crimea from the Ukraine a "mistake" and "illegal," and said that the couple left the country because of pressure from Russian security services.
+In a February interview with Radio Free Europe, Voronenkov called Russia's seizure of Crimea from the Ukraine a "mistake" and "illegal," and said the couple left the country because of pressure from Russian security services.

 Voronenkov also alleged that although he was recorded as having voted for the annexation in Russia's Duma, the vote was cast against his will.
 He was not at parliament that day, and another legislator used Voronenkov's card to vote for him, he told Radio Free Europe.

-The day after that interview, Putin spokesman Dmitry Peskov denied Voronenkov's claim.
+The day after that interview, Peskov, Putin's spokesman, denied Voronenkov's claim.

 "I was present at almost every voting and it wasn't like they (Voronenkov and Maksakova) said," Peskov said, according to Russia's state-run Sputnik news service.